 Benefits from WMS

-Novacura offers WMS solutions built on top of an ERP system.
-Novacura Flow is a software that allows to create own business processes (BPM), mobile and desktop applications that can exchange data with ERP system in real time.
-It provides WMS functionality covering essential warehouse management functions and department operations.
+Novacura offers Warehouse Management System (WMS) and solutions built on top of an ERP system.
+Novacura Flow is a software that enables the creation of customized business processes (BPM) and mobile and desktop applications.
+These applications can exchange data with the ERP system in real-time.
+Novacura Flow provides WMS functionality covering essential warehouse management functions and department operations.

 The example presented above explains how users can use Novacura Flow, with access to Novacura Flow Studio, environment for developing applications for internal operational needs in warehouses.